1098-T Tax Information

 Box 2: Amounts billed for qualified tuition and related expenses.

-This box shows whether the institution has changed its method of reporting.
-This box will be checked for the 2018 1098-T forms since the University of Massachusetts Dartmouth has not changed its current method of reporting from the previous year.
+This box shows whether the institution has changed its method of reporting .
+This box will be checked for the 2018 1098-T forms since the University of Massachusetts Dartmouth will be changing its current method of reporting from the previous year.
 Going forward this box will remain blank.